Hamdan bin Mohammed offers condolences on the death of Aref Obaid Al Muhairi

-His Highness expressed his sincere condolences to the family and children of the deceased, praying to God Almighty to bestow His vast mercy upon him and to grant him a place in His spacious gardens, and to inspire his family and loved ones with patience and solace.
+His Highness expressed his sincere condolences to the family and children of the deceased, praying to God Almighty to bestow His vast mercy upon him and to grant him a place in His spacious gardens, and to inspire his family and relatives with patience and solace.

 #Hamdan #bin #Mohammed #offers #condolences #death #Aref #Obaid #Muhairi